strikerlie/CaptureOneToMany/docs/README.md

     - Ramping all image adjustment between Key Frame
     - Supported adjustment in the table below
 * CaptureOneToMany-500-CreateDefilckerPoint.applescript
-    - Add defautlt Color Readout Point for Deflicker
+    - Add default Color Readout Point for Deflicker
     - User can use set it manually, this is just a good starting point
 * CaptureOneToMany-510-Defilcker.applescript
     - Calculate Lumance value of each image then calculate average value and adjust the different to match Lightness in "DeflickerAdjustment"